Harland & Wolff, Liverpool

 The former Harland & Wolff, Engineering Works & Foundry building, still survives on Strand Road.
 The main wide image is a Panorama, showing the entire width of the building and can be viewed at full size for max detail.
 Also, closeups of the nicely created brick, ‘Harland & Wolff Ltd’ and ‘Foundry’ building signage.

 A map showing the location of both Harland & Wolff buildings in Liverpool.
 The Foundry & engineering works, Strand Road, and the Liverpool Head Quarters & engineering Works, Strand Road.
+This map, shows how large the Shipbuilding Works in Liverpool were.
 The Map: OS 1:1,250/1:2500, 1944-1974 Map (curtesy of National Library of Scotland).

 Chris Iles – Photography | chrisiles.co.uk